Taurus handguns, both pistols and revolvers,

-From its beginnings 68 years ago in Brazil, until now, the company has undergone many transitions, trades, acquisitions and changes in technology.
+From its beginnings, over seven decades ago in Brazil, until now, the company has undergone many transitions, trades, acquisitions and changes in technology.
 In 1980 the company purchased Beretta's Sao Paulo manufacturing plant along with the tooling, technical drawings, and work force necessary to produce several different pistol designs.

 In 1984, to effectively take advantage of the U.S. market, the company created a subsidiary.
 Taurus International Manufacturing Incorporated, also known as Taurus USA was born.

 Thus began a real turning point in the history of the company when one of their most popular semi auto pistols was developed; the PT92.
 The gun was and is a Beretta clone with some minor improvements over the original design.
 The gun quickly became a favorite and today remains one of Taurus’s most popular pistols.